Home » Housing Counseling » Home Equity » Home Equity Loans

 Tell us a little about your story below.
 Explain what caused your challenges with debt and what solution you used to overcome them.
 We may contact you for an interview to get the full story if we decide to publish your story here to help others in similar situations!

-Consolidated Credit has helped over 6.5 million people find relief from debt.
+Consolidated Credit Solutions, Inc has helped over 6.5 million people find relief from debt.
 Now we're here to help you.

 A Certified Credit Counselor will be calling you at the number you provided.
 They'll complete your free debt and budget analysis, then discuss the best options for getting out of debt with you.
-If you qualify to enroll in a debt management program, your counselor can also help you enroll immediately.
+If a debt management program is right for you, your counselor can also help you enroll immediately.

 For immediate assistance, please call: